syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-GCP.md

 ---
 title:  Create or Generate PDF document in GCP | Syncfusion
-description: Learn how to create or generate a PDF file in Google Cloud Platform (GCP) using Syncfusion .NET Core PDF library without the dependency of Adobe Acrobat.
+description: Learn how to create or generate a PDF file in the Google Cloud Platform (GCP) using Syncfusion .NET Core PDF library without the dependency of Adobe Acrobat.
 platform: file-formats
 control: PDF
 documentation: UG
 keywords: gcp os save pdf, gcp os load pdf, c# save pdf, c# load pdf
 ---
-# Create PDF document in Google Cloud Platform (GCP)
+# Create a PDF document in Google Cloud Platform (GCP)

-The [Syncfusion .NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core) used to create, read, edit, and convert PDF documents programatically without the dependency of Adobe Acrobat.
-Using this library, create a PDF document in Google Cloud Platform (GCP) within a few lines of code.
+The [Syncfusion .NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core) is used to create, read, edit, and convert PDF documents programatically without the dependency of Adobe Acrobat.
+Create a PDF document in Google Cloud Platform (GCP) using this library within a few lines of code.

-N> If this is your first time working with Google Cloud Platform (GCP), please refer to the dedicated GCP resources.
+N> If this is your first time working with the Google Cloud Platform (GCP), please refer to the dedicated GCP resources.
 This section explains how to open and save a PDF document in C# using the .NET Core PDF library in GCP.

 ## Prerequisites